datastax/pulsar-3rdparty-connector/README.md

 25. [Zeebe](pulsar-connectors/zeebe)

 The rest of this documentation will dive into details of:

-* how to build the connectors
+* How to build connectors
-* how to use the connectors
+* How to use connectors
-* how to add a connector
+* How to add a connector

 ## Building the connectors

-Make sure you have JDK 11+ and maven 3.8 installed.
+Ensure you have JDK 11+ and Maven 3.8 installed.

-Clone the repo and run `mvn clean install` from the root.
+Clone the connector's repo and run `mvn clean install` from the root.

-The connectors' `.nar` files can be found at `pulsar-connectors/<connector name>>/target/pulsar-3rdparty-pulsar-connectors-<connector name>-0.1.0-SNAPSHOT.nar`
+The connector's `.nar` files can be found at `pulsar-connectors/<connector name>>/target/pulsar-3rdparty-pulsar-connectors-<connector name>-0.1.0-SNAPSHOT.nar`

 ## Using the connectors

-Follow regular Pulsar's steps to use the packaged connector: https://pulsar.apache.org/docs/en/io-use/
+Follow [Pulsar's documentation](https://pulsar.apache.org/docs/en/io-use/) to use the packaged connector.

-### Providing configuration for the connector
+### Providing configuration for connectors

 #### Sink Connectors

-Follow the example below to create config yaml file:
+Follow the example below to create a config yaml file:

 ```yaml
 # Pulsar KCA Sink expects "processingGuarantees" to be "EFFECTIVELY_ONCE"`